cabinetoffice/internal-dependency-checker/README.md

 ```
 NOTE: Repository is recursively searched, so nested dependency files are extracted.

 3. Once data has been written to file, run the following command to generate vulnerable dependency reports in the repository sub-directory.
-This commands invokes the OWASP CLI tool on all the dependency files present in the sub-directory:
+Currently, only package.json and requirements.txt work for this command.
+This command run the OWASP CLI dependency-check command on all the dependency files present in the sub-directory:

 ```
 $ python run.py generate-reports repos